 There is no standard minimum initial investment at Diamond Hill Capital Management.
 Instead, the firm requires different amounts for each investment strategy.

-For its small-cap, small-mid-cap, mid-cap, large-cap, large-cap concentrated, international, all-cap select and global strategies, the minimum is $10 million.
-A $25 million minimum is necessary for the firm’s corporate credit and high-yield strategies.
-But the core bond strategy comes with a minimum account size requirement of $50 million.
-Lastly, the short duration total return strategy calls for a $200 million minimum investment.
+For its small-cap, small-mid-cap, mid-cap, large-cap, large-cap concentrated and all-cap select, the minimum is $10 million.
+The core bond strategy comes with a minimum account size requirement of $50 million, as does the international strategy.
+Lastly, the two short duration strategies each call for a $200 million minimum investment.

 Services Offered by Diamond Hill Capital Management